Eat these 7 healthy Mediterranean foods to fight inflammation

 You've heard that inflammation is the enemy.
 While inflammation helps to defend your body in the short term, it can be damaging over time.
 Chronic inflammation can damage your blood vessels and increase your risk of heart disease, diabetes, cancer, and arthritis.

-The good news?
-There are many tasty and easily accessible foods that fight inflammation and the Mediterranean diet is a great place to start.
+The good news is that many tasty and easily accessible foods fight inflammation, and the Mediterranean diet is a great place to start.

 The Mediterranean diet is based on traditional diets in countries bordering the Mediterranean Sea.
 While there is no one “anti-inflammatory diet,” the Mediterranean diet is the best way to load up on foods to fight inflammation and is rated a top healthy eating pattern.